bugramovic/korma.postgis/readme.md

 # Introduction #
-this project augments the tasty [korma](https://github.com/ibdknox/korma) sql library for [clojure](http://clojure.org/) with some convenience for working with [postgis](http://postgis.refractions.net/) databases.
+This project augments the tasty [korma](https://github.com/korma/Korma) SQL library for [clojure](http://clojure.org/) with some conveniences for working with [postgis](http://postgis.refractions.net/) databases.
-This includes conversions from and to JavaTopologySuite geometries to keep you sane and "aliases" for the postgis functions, so you can type less and your editor might even provide auto-complete.
+This includes conversions from and to [Java Topology Suite](http://www.vividsolutions.com/jts/JTSHome.htm) geometries to keep you sane and "aliases" for the postgis functions, so you can type less and your editor might even provide auto-complete.

 # Warning #
-korma.postgis is in no way production ready and has currently only been run with postgres 9.0/postgis 1.5. other versions might work, but they also might blow up in your face and even if you use postgis 1.5: you might want to keep your distance.
+korma.postgis is in no way production ready and has currently only been run with PostgreSQL 9.0/PostGIS 1.5. other versions might work, but they also might blow up in your face and even if you use PostGIS 1.5: you might want to keep your distance.
-not everything has been tested and most of the code was generated.
+Not everything has been tested and most of the code was generated.

 # Example/excuse for an tutorial #
 ```clojure